RuiOliveira/XingChallengeLastVersion/README.md

 Mocha javascript framework running on node to make asynchronous testing Chai as BDD assertion library with should format

-In order two create the test cases i try to adapt a page object model.
-So, I create a test folder and inside i create two folders: request-definition based on supertest framework template where i create the request to reqres and assertion definition, page-objects folder was created in order to organize the body responses and facilitate possible future maintenance.
+In order two create the test cases i try to adopt a page object model.
+So, I created a test folder and inside it i created two folders: request-definition based on supertest framework template where i created the request to reqres and assertion definition, page-objects folder was created in order to organize the body responses and facilitate possible future maintenance.

-Reporting in only user mocha-reporter framework in order create pretty-prints and the user and the user can debug.
+For reporting i used mocha-reporter framework in order create pretty-prints.

 # How to run project